 - Researching On The Internet

 It is important that we always be vigilant in changing with the times.
 GPGS did a major revision and update on the Society’s Constitution and By-Laws in 2006.
-And in doing so, restructured the Executive Board.
 One of the major changes was in the structuring of the Executive Board.
-Only officers (President, President Elect, 1st & 2nd Vice-President, Secretary and Treasurer) of the Society are elected by the full membership.
-Additional positions for standing committee chairmen and temporary committees can be appointed.
-Another important change was the addition of Lifetime Membership.
-And three of the first honored with this new position are Organizing Members, Mary Sinclair and Billie Klug and Charter Member, Peggy Norcross.
+Officers of the Society are elected by the full membership.
+Additional positions for standing committee chairmen and temporary committees can be appointed by the President.
+Another important change was the addition of Lifetime Memberships.
+Three of the first honored were Organizing Members, Mary Sinclair and Billie Klug and Charter Member, Peggy Norcross.
 We thank them for their years of dedication.
-Ruth Goodman is also being honored for her continued dedication to the society, the library and the community.
+Ruth Goodman and Kathy Ritterhouse have also been honored for their dedication to the society, the library and the community.

 PRESIDENTS (Past & Present)